 The pound sterling is a free-floating currency with no restrictions on its transfer or conversion.
 Exchange controls restricting the transfer of funds associated with an investment into or out of the UK are not exercised.

 Sovereign Wealth Funds

 The United Kingdom does not maintain a national wealth fund.
-Although there have at time been calls to turn The Crown Estate – created in 1760 by Parliament as a means of funding the British monarchy – into a wealth fund, there are no current plans in motion.
-Moreover, with assets of just under $12 billion, The Crown Estate would be small in relation to other national funds.
+Although there have at time been calls to turn The Crown Estate – created in 1760 by Parliament as a means of funding the British monarchy – into a wealth fund, there are no current plans to do so.
+Moreover, with assets of just under $20 billion, The Crown Estate would be small in relation to other national funds.

 7. State-Owned Enterprises

-There are 20 partially or fully state-owned enterprises in the UK.
+There are 20 partially or fully state-owned enterprises in the UK at the national level.
 These enterprises range from large, well-known companies to small trading funds.
 Since privatizing the oil and gas industry, the UK has not established any new energy-related state-owned enterprises or resource funds.

 The privatization of state-owned utilities in the UK is now essentially complete.
 With regard to future investment opportunities, the few remaining government-owned enterprises or government shares in other utilities are likely to be sold off to the private sector when market conditions improve.